holaphil/amazing-maple-e08ae/src/pages/index.md

       and managing teams inside both startups (pre-seed, funded) and larger corporate environments.
 You can learn more about me [here](/about/).
     actions:
-      - label: View My Work
+      - label: View my work
         url: /portfolio
         style: button
       - label: See what I do